 My fair lady

-This political satire was introduction to social commentary as a child.
+This musical was my introduction to social commentary as a child.
 It tells the story of a linguist coaching a lower class woman to pass as a royalty.
-These days I prefer the original non-musical stage play by George Bernard Shaw Pygmalion.
-Discussion of drunkenness and the phrase “move your bloomin’ arse!” might disqualify it for a G but that was how it was classified in 1964.
+Discussion of drunkenness and the phrase “move your bloomin’ arse!” would disqualify it for a G today but that was how it was classified in 1964.

 This New Zealand film is rated M (the unenforced rating just below R) but was widely treated as a family film and deservedly so.
 It is about a boy in a small, crime ridden town being reunited with his father who has just been let out of prison.
 There is nothing in this movie that children from such a town aren’t already familiar with and the Director Taika Waititi tactfully takes these issues seriously while mixing them with light humour and an uplifting tone.